45Harley/AI-Ethical-Collab/README.md

   AI and technology will be an underlying component and that technically talented individuals can help discover how to move toward a more direct democratic form of Government.
- The initial hope is that these experienced individuals will demonstrate a democratic and progressive approach in the project wich will help lay the processses to carry forward.
+ The initial hope is that these experienced individuals will demonstrate a democratic and progressive approach in the sub-project wich will help lay the processses to carry forward.

 AI-Ethical-Collab is an initiative designed to **enhance structured discussions** through